WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 * Order the index in the same order as the responses, and require responses to be sequential without gaps.
+* "manifest" needs to be embedded into the bundle.

 # Acknowledgements